jacobxperez/lexica-ultralegible/.github/CONTRIBUTING.md

 ## Issues

 When submitting an issue please try to be as detailed as possible, this will help us find the best solution to your issue.
-Use a [issue](https://github.com/jacobxperez/rams/issues/new/choose) template that best describes your concern.
+Use an [issue](https://github.com/jacobxperez/rams/issues/new/choose) template that best describes your concern.

 ## Feature Requests